Spontaneous Symmetry Breaking for Extreme Vorticity and Strain in the 3D Navier-Stokes Equations: Instantons for the 3D Navier-Stokes equations

-To minimise \eqref{eq:augmented-lagrangian}, we employ gradient based methods.
+To minimise \eqref{eq:augmented-lagrangian} for a given value $\mu^{(m)}$, we employ gradient based methods.
 As an improvement over a simple gradient descent (which, preconditioned with~$\chi^{-1}$, reduces to an iterative, fixed-point like solution of the instanton equations), we use the L-BFGS algorithm~(see e.g.~\cite{nocedal-wright:2006}).
 This significantly speeds up the computation for the fully three-dimensional instantons.
+The L-BFGS scheme is a limited-memory variant of one of the most popoular quasi-Newton schemes, the BFGS scheme, named after Broyden, Fletcher, Goldfarb and Shanno.
+Quasi-Newton schemes only require gradient information (in contrast to the second-order derivative information needed for Newton) and typically show super-linear convergence (whereas the gradient scheme only converges linearly with rates that are often very close to 1 for ill-conditioned problems).
 Appropriate step sizes for the optimisation algorithm are determined by an Armijo line search using backtracking \cite{nocedal-wright:2006}.
-For the evaluation of the gradients, we use an adjoint approach: the gradient is given as $\delta L_{\text{A}}/\delta p = \chi * (p -z)$, where the adjoint state $z$ solves the backward equation $\partial_t{z} - (\nabla N(u[p]))^\top z = 0$ with final condition $z(\cdot, 0) = -(\delta O/\delta u\vert_{u[p](\cdot,0)})^\top ({\cal F} + \mu (O[u[p](\cdot, 0)] - a))$.
+This very popular condition guarantees sufficient decrease that is proportional to the step length.
+For the evaluation of the gradient, we use an adjoint approach: the gradient is given as $\delta L_{\text{A}}/\delta p = \chi * (p -z)$, where the adjoint state $z$ solves the backward equation $\partial_t{z} - (\nabla N(u[p]))^\top z = 0$ with final condition $z(\cdot, 0) = -(\delta O/\delta u\vert_{u[p](\cdot,0)})^\top ({\cal F} + \mu (O[u[p](\cdot, 0)] - a))$.
 Thus, each gradient evaluation requires to solve a PDE forward in time to determine~$u[p]$ and then backwards to compute~$z$.
+All of this is described in detail in section~\ref{appendix:grad-lbfgs} in the supplemental material.